-Use this Link to the Foundation’s 2021 Annual Report for accomplishment details and financial information.
-Public funding for services to seniors has not kept pace with the increase is number and longevity of older adults.
+Public funding for services to seniors has not kept pace with the increase in number and longevity of older adults.
 More so now than ever, many seniors need help with nutrition, transportation, health services and housing.
 The FOUNDATION ON AGING provides the ideal vehicle for private citizens, businesses, and philanthropic organizations to collaborate with the Riverside County Office on Aging to respond to the diverse programmatic needs of older adults.
 You may be surprised to learn that the senior population is projected to more than double by 2030.

 The Foundation supports its work through donations and gifts.
 With your help, older adults who are vulnerable, at risk, and who may also be homebound, will be sure to receive the support to age with dignity, respect and independence.